 "Battambang's Favorite" in Seattle

-With one of the largest Cambodian communities outside of SE Asia, the Seattle area is an ideal place to be introduced to Khmer cuisine.
-Twenty-five years ago, family-run Phnom Penh Noodle House in the Chinatown/International District was the city's first Cambodian restaurant.
-My favorite standby when I revisit my erstwhile hometown is "Battambang's Favorite"--the menu description reads: "Ground shrimp and pan roasted peanut with salted radish and pickled cucumber served over a bed of roasted sweet soy sauce thin rice noodles and bean sprouts.
+With one of the largest Cambodian communities outside of Southeast Asia, the Seattle area is an ideal place to be introduced to Khmer cuisine.
+Twenty five years ago, the family-run Phnom Penh Noodle House in the Chinatown/International District was the city's first Cambodian restaurant.
+My favorite standby when I revisit my erstwhile hometown is "Battambang's Favorite."
+The menu description of this dish reads: "Ground shrimp and pan roasted peanut with salted radish and pickled cucumber, served over a bed of roasted sweet soy sauce thin rice noodles and bean sprouts.
 Finished with a hardboiled egg, green onion, and cilantro."

-Surprise the staff by saying "Jeum riep sua"--"Hello" in Cambodian.
+Surprise the staff by saying, "Jeum riep sue" ("Hello," in Cambodian).